 In: KSC-BC-2020-06

 The Prosecutor v.
 Hashim Thaçi, Kadri Veseli, Rexhep Selimi,

 and Jakup Krasniqi

 Before: Trial Panel II

 Judge Charles L. Smith III, Presiding Judge

 Judge Christoph Barthe

 Judge Guénaël Mettraux

 Judge Fergal Gaynor, Reserve Judge

 Registrar: Fidelma Donlon

-Date: 17 March 2023
+Date: 17 May 2023

 Language: English

 Classification: Public

 Public Redacted Version of

 Decision on Periodic Review of Detention of Rexhep Selimi

 Acting Specialist Prosecutor

 Alex Whiting

 Counsel for Victims

 Simon Laws

 Counsel for Hashim Thaçi

 Gregory Kehoe

 Counsel for Kadri Veseli

 Ben Emmerson

 Counsel for Rexhep Selimi

-David Young
+Geoffrey Roberts

 Counsel for Jakup Krasniqi

 Venkateswari Alagendra

+PUBLIC Date original: 17/05/2023 09:07:00

+Date public redacted version: 22/05/2023 17:57:00

 TRIAL PANEL II of the Kosovo Specialist Chambers ("Panel"), pursuant to Article 41(6), (10) and (12) of Law No. 05/L-053 on Specialist Chambers and Specialist Prosecutor's Office and Rules 56(2) and 57(2) of the Rules of Procedure and Evidence Before the Kosovo Specialist Chambers, hereby renders this decision.

 I. PROCEDURAL BACKGROUND

-1. The procedural background concerning the periodic reviews of the detention of Rexhep Selimi ("Mr Selimi" or "Accused") has been set out extensively in previous decisions concerning the same.
-Relevant events since the seventh review of Mr Selimi's detention on 17 January 2023 ("Seventh Detention Decision") include the below.1
+- 1. The procedural background concerning the periodic reviews of the detention of Rexhep Selimi ("Mr Selimi" or "Accused") has been set out extensively in previous decisions concerning the same.
+Relevant events since the eighth review of Mr Selimi's detention on 17 March 2023 ("Eighth Detention Decision") include the below.1

-2. On 15 February 2023, the Panel granted an unopposed Defence request for a postponement of commencement of trial and ordered that the trial in this case shall start on 3 April 2023.2

-3. On 24 February 2023, the Specialist Prosecutor's Office ("SPO") filed its submissions on the continued detention of Mr Selimi ("SPO Submissions").3
+- 2. On 26 April 2023, the Specialist Prosecutor's Office ("SPO") filed its submissions on the continued detention of Mr Selimi ("SPO Submissions").2

-4. The Defence for Mr Selimi ("Selimi Defence") did not respond to the SPO Submissions.
+- 3. The Defence for Mr Selimi ("Selimi Defence") did not respond to the SPO Submissions.

--

-1 F01213, Panel, Decision on Periodic Review of Detention of Rexhep Selimi, 17 January 2023, confidential.
-A public redacted version was issued on 18 January 2023, F01213/RED.

-2 Transcript of Hearing, 15 February 2023, p.
-2038, lines 8 to 17.

-3 F01321, Specialist Prosecutor, Prosecution Submission Pertaining to Periodic Detention Review of Rexhep Selimi, 24 February 2023, confidential.
-A public redacted version was issued on the same day, F01321/RED.

 II.
 SUBMISSIONS

-5. The SPO requests that the detention of Mr Selimi continues as the Pre-Trial Judge and the Court of Appeals Panel have repeatedly found that Mr Selimi's detention is justified.
-According to the SPO, since the last review of Mr Selimi's detention, there has been no change in circumstances that would warrant a different conclusion.
-Specifically, the SPO submits that the setting of a trial date, and other significant developments that show steady progress which will give Mr Selimi further access to information regarding sensitive witnesses and the case against him, adds to the necessity and reasonableness of his detention.
+4. The SPO requests that the detention of Mr Selimi continue as, since the last review of Mr Selimi's detention, there has been no change in circumstances that diminish the factors supporting the need and reasonableness of detention.3 Specifically, the SPO submits that the transfer of the case to the Panel, the

+1 F01383, Panel, Decision on Periodic Review of Detention of Rexhep Selimi, 17 March 2023, confidential.
+A public redacted version was issued on 20 March 2023, F01383/RED.

+2 F01478, Specialist Prosecutor, Prosecution Submission Pertaining to Periodic Detention Review of Rexhep Selimi, 24 April 2023, confidential, with one Annex.
+A public redacted version was issued on the same day, F01478/RED.

+3 SPO Submissions, paras 1, 8.

+PURIC

+commencement of the trial, and other significant developments giving Mr Selimi further access to information regarding sensitive witnesses and the case against him, adds to the necessity and reasonableness of his detention.4

 III.
 APPLICABLE LAW

-6. The law applicable to deciding the present matter is set out in Article 41(6), (10), and (12) and Rules 56 and 57, and has been laid out extensively in earlier decisions.
+5. The law applicable to deciding the present matter is set out in Article 41(6), (10), and (12) and Rules 56 and 57, and has been laid out extensively in earlier decisions.
 The Panel will apply the same standards to the present decision.

 IV.
 DISCUSSION

-7. The purpose of the bi-monthly review of detention pending trial pursuant to Article 41(10) is to determine whether the reasons for detention still exist.7
+6. The purpose of the bi-monthly review of detention pending trial pursuant to Article 41(10) is to determine whether the reasons for detention still exist.6 A change in circumstances, while not determinative, shall be taken into consideration if raised before the relevant panel or proprio motu.7

+A. ARTICLE 41 CRITERIA

+1. Grounded Suspicion

+7. As regards the threshold for continued detention, Article 41(6)(a) requires a grounded suspicion that the detained person has committed a crime within the

-KSC-BC-2020-06 2 17 March 2023
+KSC-BC-2020-06 2 17 May 2023

 4 SPO Submissions, para.
 1.